wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-microsoft-purview-audit-standard/includes/2-explore-microsoft-purview-audit-solutions.md

      -  the service where the audited activities occurred.
      -  specific audited activities.
      -  the user who performed an audited activity.
  -  **Longer retention of audit records**.
 Exchange, SharePoint, and Azure Active Directory audit records are retained for one year by default.
 Audit records for all other activities are retained for 90 days by default.
-Withi Audit (Premium), organizations can use audit log retention policies to configure longer retention periods.
+With Audit (Premium), organizations can use audit log retention policies to configure longer retention periods.
  -  **High-value, crucial Audit (Premium) events**.
 Audit records for crucial events can help an organization conduct forensic and compliance investigations.
 It does so by providing visibility to events such as:
      -  When mail items were accessed.
      -  When mail items were replied to and forwarded.